DREDNES/WebSocket-chat-React-Socket.io/README.md

 npm install
 ```

-Run the application
+Run the application.

 ``` bash
 npm start
 ```

-Open new clients on localhost:3000 and enjoy
+Open new clients on localhost:3000 and enjoy.